A physician referral and scheduled appointments are required.

 We offer a full complement of standard and specialty examinations.

-- Our facility is certified by the U.S. Food and Drug Administration and is American College of Radiology-accredited for mammography.
+BRH mammographers are American Registry of Radiologic Technologists-certified in mammography, and our facility is certified by the U.S. Food and Drug Administration and is American College of Radiology-accredited for mammography.

 MRI stands for magnetic resonance imaging, a noninvasive technique that uses harmless radio waves rather than x-rays to create images.
 It is particularly useful for imaging soft tissues of the body, such as the brain, spinal cord, muscles and ligaments, and detecting abnormal tissues such as tumors.